royankit11/Credit-Card-Fraud-Detection/README.md

 * **Random Forest** for capturing non-linear feature interactions and generating feature importance.
 * **Gradient Boosting**, well-suited for imbalanced tabular data and expected to deliver strong performance.

 Together, these methods balance interpretability with predictive power.
+For our midterm checkpoint, we have implemented the **logistic regression** model.

 ### 3.4 Unsupervised Learning